coleridge113/android-recycler-view-demo/README.md

 # Android Demo

-This project is a demo of using:
+This project is a demo using:
 - **RecyclerView** for efficient, smooth scrolling of lists.
 - **Fragment View** for detailed item display, featuring animated transitions.
 - **News Banner** at the bottom, powered by SharedFlow and the Gemini API to generate random news headlines.